 Prospective students who are short-listed will be invited to attend an interview with members of the School Teaching Faculty.
 This provides the applicant with the opportunity to discuss any questions they have about the course of study.

 Recognition of Prior Learning

 Students may only be given credit for any coursework if it is from a successfully completed approved course at the appropriate Australian AQF postgraduate level.

 Graduate Learning Outcomes

-- Knowledge and integration of the range of counselling and psychotherapeutic theories.
+- Knowledge of the range of counselling theories and practice.